Harira Soup

 Preparation

 1. Combine savoy cabbage, red cabbage, carrots, and apple in large heat-proof bowl.
 Sprinkle with salt.
-Whisk together apple cider vinegar, lime juice, 2 Tablespoons. water in small bowl.
+Whisk together apple cider vinegar, lime juice, 2 Tablespoons water and stevia powder in a small bowl.

 2. Heat oil in medium skillet over medium-high heat.
 Add onion and salt, and cook 7 to 8 minutes, or until onions are browned and bottom of pan has brown bits.
 Add ginger, and cook 30 seconds.
 Add vinegar mixture to deglaze, and cook 15 to 25 seconds, using spatula or spoon to scrape up brown bits.
 Remove from heat, and spread onion mixture over cabbage mixture.
 Toss with tongs until slaw is well combined and cabbages begin to wilt.